Mike Ford Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.31).
+- The Orioles' 4.30 team ERA ranks 17th across all league pitching staffs.

-- The Orioles rank 17th in baseball in home runs given up (86 total, 1.2 per game).
+- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (90 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.